gadauto3/game-microservice/README.md

 # Game Microservice Architecture and Pipeline
 The following architecture and pipelines were used to create a microservice into a monolithic application.
-To best serve our users, we created cross-platform deployments to Support Chromebook and iPad usage, and upon request, the systems would have easily ported to android.
+To best serve our users, we created cross-platform deployments to support Chromebook and iPad usage, and upon request, the systems would have easily ported to android.
 This architecture provides a scalable, performant, and flexible solution for building a cross-platform mobile game with a Java Spring Boot backend connected to both Aurora and DynamoDB databases and a frontend that utilizes WebAssembly embedded in a React page as well as native iOS apps.

 ## Architecture